TomBirbeck/TomBirbeck/README.md

 - 👋 Hi, I’m @TomBirbeck
-- 👀 I’m interested in coding, music
+- 👀 I’m interested in coding, music, sports, gaming.
-- 🌱 I’m currently learning coding
+- 🌱 I have just graduated from The School of Code and I'm now continuing my learning journey.
+-     I have experience working with HTML, CSS, Javascript, React, Node.js, SQL.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on...
 - 📫 How to reach me ...

 <!---